IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Link Colors
 -----------

 Link color is the default setting from `Bootstrap CSS <http://getbootstrap.com/css/#less-variables-links>`__.
-The hover state is set to 15% darker using Less variables and functions.
+The hover state color is set to 15% darker.

+**Please note**, there is a CSS override issue with the link color due to the use of both a Bootstrap stylesheet and a PrimeFaces stylesheet in the UI.
+We've added CSS such as ``.ui-widget-content a {color: #428BCA;}`` to our stylesheet to keep the link color consistent.

 .. code-block:: css